 Show your team pride

-Change the colors of your lights to match your favorite sports team.
+This is a simple idea to impress your guests.
+Using the Hue app, simply change the colors of your multicolor bulbs to match your favorite sports team.
 This makes your gathering the most festive sports party ever.

 — Casey Kita (@caseykita) January 23, 2017